btroncone/learn-rxjs/concepts/operator-imports.md

 );
 ```

-This is already getting **ugly** however, imagine we have a longer chain:
+This quickly gets **ugly** however, imagine we have a longer chain:

 ```ts
 import { take } from 'rxjs/operator/take';